-The UK’s Mirror published a series of photographs depicting a senior driver in a ,Jaguar X-Type Estate wheeling off in the grass to get around a young couple walking a baby in a stroller.
+You may remember that the UK’s Mirror published a series of photographs depicting the senior head of state wheeling off in the grass to get around a young couple walking a baby in a stroller.
 That driver turns out to be Queen Elizabeth II, the only Briton allowed to drive without a license.

 The incident took place on the Long Walk at Windsor Great Park.
 Aside from the park’s rangers, Queen Elizabeth II is the only person allowed to drive on the Long Walk.